Recycling is an everyday way to fight climate change. Recycling saves natural resources, energy and money. In 2014, Alexandria recycled:

 Covanta promotes energy efficiency with donation of Electric Car fueled by Alexandria Energy from Waste Facility.

 The City of Alexandria’s Department of Transportation & Environmental Services (T&ES) in partnership with Covanta Energy are working on several initiatives to promote the environmental benefits of using Alexandria/Arlington waste as fuel for the generation of electricity.
-As such, Covanta is donating a Nissan Leaf for the next three years; this fully electric car runs solely on a rechargeable battery, has no supplementary gas engine, and gets approximately 106 miles per gallon.
+As such, Covanta is donating a Nissan Leaf for four years; this fully electric car runs solely on a rechargeable battery, has no supplementary gas engine, and gets approximately 106 miles per gallon.
 The City’s Recycling Team will use this car to perform route inspections and work with businesses as they promote recycling.
 Due to the City’s density, electric cars with zero emissions and limited range are ideal in Alexandria.

 The Covanta ‘Energy from Waste’ facility, located at 5103 Eisenhower Avenue generates enough electricity to power over 25,000 homes each year.
 As part of the City’s Eco-City Alexandria initiative, residents are continually encouraged to reduce, reuse, and recycle throughout the year.
 In 2011, the City reached its highest recycling rate to date, at a record 48%.
 After materials such as paper, cardboard, and metals have been removed from the waste stream through the recycling efforts of residents, the remaining garbage is used as fuel, rather than buried in a landfill.
 Energy from Waste facilities generate fewer harmful greenhouse gases, and the Alexandria/Arlington Energy from Waste plant has one of the most advanced emission control systems in the country.
-Alexandria and Arlington County recently agreed to permit Covanta to operate the Eisenhower facility until 2025.
+Alexandria and Arlington County have agreed to permit Covanta to operate the Eisenhower facility until 2025.

 City of Alexandria Achieves 48% Recycling Rate